In this guide we’ll look at the best trestle tables.

 Stanley 1-92-980 FatMax Telescopic Sawhorse Review

-The Stanley FatMax Sawhorse is unique in this list because it works as well on uneven ground as it does on the flat.
+The Stanley FatMax Sawhorse is another of the few sawhorses that works as well on uneven ground as it does on the flat.
 The telescopic legs can be raised or lowered individually by up to 21.5 cm each, making this the best trestle table for challenging conditions.

 Folding in half, the Stanley FatMax Sawhorse is easily stored with other tools, but it still offers more than a metric ton of load weight for seriously heavy applications.